 This site presents controversial issues in dialogue form.
-The dialogue below answers some basic questions about the form.
-The second speaker, Ryan, is the site’s author.
+In this dialogue, the site’s author answers some basic questions about that form.

 Dialogue